-Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor!
-Make on the grill or in your favorite skillet!
+This Cilantro Lime Shrimp is an incredibly quick and easy weeknight dinner that is packed with flavor!
+Make on the grill or in your favorite skillet.
+Perfect for enjoying as a rice bowl or toss in a tortilla to make cilantro lime shrimp tacos!

 Easy Cilantro Lime Shrimp

 Who doesn’t love the cilantro-lime combo!?!
 Right?
-It is so light and refreshing and even though it screams summer, it can be enjoyed any time of year!
+The flavors are so light and refreshing and even though it screams summer, it can be enjoyed any time of year!
+Whether you are grilling shrimp or pan-frying shrimp, these fresh flavors can’t be beat.
+It is a super easy cilantro lime shrimp recipe that the whole family is going to love!

 Why You Will Love This Recipe